How do I get rid of my cellulite?

 And Dr Armour cautions that “visible improvements are often temporary”.

 - Skin sins: 6 no-nos you should stop doing now

 Can your diet and lifestyle prevent or reduce cellulite?

 “There is no clear evidence of a specific diet or exercise protocol to reduce cellulite,” says Harriet.

-But she says some likely contributing lifestyle factors can be improved, such as eating a balanced diet low in processed and inflammatory foods, and weight and resistance training “to theoretically encourage lean muscle and give a toned appearance”.
+But she says some likely contributing lifestyle factors can be improved, such as eating a balanced diet low in processed and inflammatory foods.
+And weight and resistance training can “theoretically encourage lean muscle and give a toned appearance”.

 Michaela says people can try drinking ginger tea to support circulation and white tea to slow collagen breakdown, as well as foam rolling exercises to support fascia health and stretch out connective tissues.

 It may be worth investigating any underlying hormonal imbalance, she says.